imchocomint/ZaloAlt/README.md

 - ? who knows?

 ## To the future
 - Allowing the client to sync messages and accept/initiate calls.
-This depends on how VNG treated the web client.
+This depends on how VNG treats the web client.
 Even the Windows version over Wine can't make or accept call.

+# Bugs

+[ ] Right-clicking on an image element in the page to open the menu and select download image or other events does not work (common in MacOS systems).
+This issue is due to the MacOS built-in webview not supporting this feature.

+[ ] The software currently don't happen to work in Debian (Trixie/Sid) (missing dependencies).
+I've just moved to Debian and will find a way to fix this asap.
+On Ubuntu and derriatives it works.

 # Shortcuts
 <br/>